shmoocon/proceedings-2015/bring/03_rethinking_the_role_of_security_in_edu.md

 #8.
 REFERENCES#

-<A NAME="ref1"></A>
-[1]	Alonso, K; Leopard, A. ìCommonwealth of Kentucky enacts data breach notification law.î  Inside Counsel.
+* [^1]	Alonso, K; Leopard, A. ìCommonwealth of Kentucky enacts data breach notification law.î  Inside Counsel.
 June 26, 2014.
-<A NAME="ref2"></A>
-[2]	Criteria for Accrediting Computing Programs.
+* [^2]	Criteria for Accrediting Computing Programs.
 Oct 26, 2013.
 ABET, Baltimore, MD.    http://www.abet.org/cac-criteria-2014-2015.
-<A NAME="ref3"></A>
-[3]	Criteria for Accrediting Engineering Programs.
+* [^3]	Criteria for Accrediting Engineering Programs.
 Oct 26, 2013.
+ABET,
-ABET, Baltimore, MD. http://www.abet.org/eac-criteria-2014-2015.
+Baltimore, MD. http://www.abet.org/eac-criteria-2014-2015.
-<A NAME="ref4"></A>
-[4]	Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006 on batteries and accumulators and waste batteries and accumulators and repealing Directive 91/157/EEC (Text with EEA relevance).
+* [^4]	Directive 2006/66/EC of the European Parliament and of the Council of 6 September 2006 on batteries and accumulators and waste batteries and accumulators and repealing Directive 91/157/EEC (Text with EEA relevance).
 OJ L 266, 26.09.2006, p.
 1ñ14.
-<A NAME="ref5"></A>
-[5]	Directive 2002/95/EC of the European Parliament and of the Council of 27 January 2003 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
+* [^5]	Directive 2002/95/EC of the European Parliament and of the Council of 27 January 2003 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
 OJ L 37, 13.02.2003, p.
 19ñ23.
-<A NAME="ref6"></A>
-[6]	Hans, G. ìFederal Judge Rules Against Claims that FTC Lacks Power to Regulate Data Security.î Center for Democracy & Policy.
+* [^6]	Hans, G. ìFederal Judge Rules Against Claims that FTC Lacks Power to Regulate Data Security.î Center for Democracy & Policy.
 April 8, 2014.
-<A NAME="ref7"></A>
-[7]	Harris, E. ìData Breach Hurts Profit at Target.î New York Times.
+* [^7]	Harris, E. ìData Breach Hurts Profit at Target.î New York Times.
 Feb 26, 2014.
-<A NAME="ref8"></A>
-[8]	Sahami, M. et al.  2013.
+* [^8]	Sahami, M. et al.  2013.
 Computer Science Curricula 2013: Curriculum Guidelines for Undergraduate Degree Programs in Computer Science.
 (Dec 2013), Joint Task Force on Computing Curricula ACM IEEE.
 DOI= http://dx.doi.org/10.1145/2534860.

 Title: Rethinking the Role of Security in Undergraduate Education